 Mathematics 2A module (MA21001)

-Hyperbolic Functions; Solution of simple equations, inverse functions.
+- Hyperbolic functions - hyperbolic functions: Solution of simple equations, inverse functions.
 Revision of standard methods of definite integration, including hyperbolic substitutions.

-Definition of a vector space, Rn.
-Vectors, lines and planes in Rn.
+- Vectors and vector spaces - definition of a vector space.
+Vectors, lines and planes.
 Span, linear independence.
 Basis and dimension.
 Subspaces.

-Scalar product, length.
+- Inner product - scalar product, length.
 Projection.
-Normal form of hyperplanes in Rn.
+Normal form of hyperplanes.
 Orthogonality.

 - Linear equations and matrices - systems of linear equations.
 Gaussian elimination.
 Matrices and matrix operations, transposes and inverses.
 Matrix equations.
 LU factorisation.
 Determinants.

 This module is available on following courses: